Edgio/terraform-provider-edgecast/docs/resources/waf_scopes.md

 - **profile_audit_id** (String) Indicates the system-defined ID for the managed rule that will audit production traffic for this Security Application Manager configuration.
 - **profile_prod_action** (Block Set, Max: 1) Describes the type of action that will take place when the managed rule defined within the profile_prod_id property is violated.
 Refer to the Prod Action section for property details. (see [below for nested schema](#nestedblock--scope--profile_prod_action))
 - **profile_prod_id** (String) Indicates the system-defined ID for the managed rule that will be applied to production traffic for this Security Application Manager configuration.
-- **rule_audit_action** (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the rule_audit_id property is violated.
-Refer to the Audit Action section for property details. (see [below for nested schema](#nestedblock--scope--rule_audit_action))
+- **rules_audit_action** (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the rules_audit_id property is violated.
+Refer to the Audit Action section for property details. (see [below for nested schema](#nestedblock--scope--rules_audit_action))
-- **rule_audit_id** (String) Indicates the system-defined ID for the custom rule set that will audit production traffic for this Security Application Manager configuration.
+- **rules_audit_id** (String) Indicates the system-defined ID for the custom rule set that will audit production traffic for this Security Application Manager configuration.
-- **rule_prod_action** (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the rule_prod_id property is violated.
-Refer to the Prod Action section for property details. (see [below for nested schema](#nestedblock--scope--rule_prod_action))
+- **rules_prod_action** (Block Set, Max: 1) Describes the type of action that will take place when the custom rule set defined within the rules_prod_id property is violated.
+Refer to the Prod Action section for property details. (see [below for nested schema](#nestedblock--scope--rules_prod_action))
-- **rule_prod_id** (String) Indicates the system-defined ID for the custom rule set that will be applied to production traffic for this Security Application Manager configuration.
+- **rules_prod_id** (String) Indicates the system-defined ID for the custom rule set that will be applied to production traffic for this Security Application Manager configuration.

 <a id="nestedblock--scope--acl_audit_action"></a>
 ### Nested Schema for `scope.acl_audit_action`